 Bacteremia Reduction - the laser will significantly reduce the bacteria in the periodontal pocket prior to scaling and root planing.

-Reduction of the Risk of Periodontal Abscesses - many of our practices has seen a patient return within 72-hours after a hygiene visit with a localized periodontal infection due to scaling and root planing.
+Reduction of the Risk of Periodontal Abscesses - many of our practices have seen a patient return within 72 hours after a hygiene visit with a localized periodontal infection due to scaling and root planing.
 The antibacterial effects of the laser can help reduce the risk of developing a periodontal infection subsequent to a hygiene visit.

 Long term benefits of using the laser have been shown to help with wound healing (Low Level